sibradzic/stapmlifier/README.md

 ### Observing STAPM vars in Linux

 For this, one will need AMD's uProf for Linux.
 In order to monitor power-related metric in Linux, one needs to compile and load **AMDPowerProfiler** kernel module, distributed within the uProf archive or package.
-However, on recent kernels this module fails to compile, to fix this (on Ubuntu 18.10 at least) follow this guide:
+However, on recent kernels this module fails to compile, to fix this follow this guide (assuming you're on Ubuntu 18.10, and have **AMDuProf_Linux_x64_1.2.275.tar.gz** available in **~/Downloads**, as well as stapmlifier code at **~/stapmlifier**):

     sudo apt install linux-headers-generic build-essential libelf-dev
-    tar -zxf Downloads/AMDuProf_Linux_x64_1.2.275.tar.gz/bin
+    tar -zxf ~/Downloads/AMDuProf_Linux_x64_1.2.275.tar.gz
     cd AMDuProf_Linux_x64_1.2.275/bin

     MODULE_NAME=AMDPowerProfiler